Blog article

 Employer-Sponsored Repayment Assistance

 Some employers offer student loan repayment as a benefit.
-It’s like a 401(k) match, but for your student loans.
-In this method, your employer contributes a set amount towards your student loans each month.
+Thanks to the SECURE 2.0 Act, employers can now match your student loan payments with 401(k) contributions.
+In this method, your employer contributes a set amount towards your student loans each month or matches your payments in your retirement account.

 Who's eligible: It varies by employer.
 Some companies offer this to all employees, while others reserve it for certain positions.